The Ultimate Guide To Selling Your Home

 Data doesn't lie.

-If all the houses in your community or nearby area are selling for $300K, your home is NOT going to sell for $375K.
+If all the houses in your community or nearby area are selling for $500K, your home is probably not going to sell for $575K.
 The best approach is to price your home at market value, based on comparable sold properties within the last 3-6 months.
 You can get a free, comparable market analysis of your home.

 Even better, pricing the house 1% UNDER MARKET value could be the best approach.
-If all of the comparable homes in your area are selling for $300K, for example, and you've concluded that your home is also valued at $300,000, you might consider pricing it at $297K or $299K.
-This drives more showings, lower days on the market and potentially multiple offers.
+If all of the comparable homes in your area are selling for $500,000 for example, and you’ve concluded that your home is also valued at $500,000, you might consider pricing it at $495K or $489K.
+This drives more showings, lower days on the market and could lead to multiple offers.

-More commonly, however, most sellers end up pricing their home 3% OVER market value, on average.
+Many sellers end up pricing their home 3% OVER market value, on average.
 This leads to more days on market and inevitable price reductions.
-(See the first "don't" in this blog)

 As you can see and know if you've ever attempted to sell a home, there is a lot of effort that goes into process.